karanm645/HotelPro/README.md

 </details>

 ## About This Project
 This project is a backend reservation system.
 As a hotelier + programmer, I found a niche of hotel owners who log reservation details on paper manually and want something simple yet useful to manage their guests and reservations.
-Update: I'm currently building out the dashboard and excited to finish that and design the templates!
+Update: I've finished basic functionalities such as creating properties and guests, and having a dashboard to check in guests.

 ### Learning Goals of Project